Graphic Design, Illustration

 Concept 01

-The figure shows a colorful, amicable gathering of a diverse set of people to think as one.
-More importanly it speaks to SIREN’s principle of “We aim to feature speakers who represent a diversity of social identities, lived experiences, perspectives, and professional roles.”
+The central figure depicts a colorful, welcoming gathering of diverse individuals thinking and moving as one.
+More than just an image, it visually expresses SIREN’s guiding principle: “We aim to feature speakers who represent a diversity of social identities, lived experiences, perspectives, and professional roles.”

 Concept 02